 The purchase contract is filled with legal-speak and can look intimidating on its own.
 For that reason, we've created a 'Purchase Contract Guide' that provides explanations for each section.
 It's linked below:

 Buyers can also check out our guide to the purchase contract strictly from the buyers perspective.
 This looks at things like deadlines and conditions strictly for the buyer.

 SUBMIT YOUR OFFER

 Your offer will be submitted online and goes straight to the seller.
 You'll be able to follow the progress of your offer in your Homepage.

 Don't forget - a real, live person is always here to help!
 We can walk through any form with you when you contact us through one of our many contact methods.

-Don’t get too excited yet as the real work is just getting started.
+You're entering the pre-closing phase and the real work is just getting started.